Toc

 Mix snowflakes into new Grounds

 On the snow mixer you can create diagrams for (new) grounds with a mix of 2x2 snowflakes.
+Below the form you find links to the most important subjects to have fun with the mixer.

 On the left a sample of lace by Babette.
 She invented a double hexagonal ring pair around a snowflake.
 The intersections of the double ring pairs are in fact compact snowflakes.
 This inspired to explore a mix of snowflakes in general.